How A Nutritious Diet Can Support You in Perimenopause

-That being said, with so many fad diets populating the Internet like daisies after a rainstorm, how can you know what healthy foods are and are not?
-Should your lifestyle change incorporate a low-fat diet, a low-carb diet, a DASH diet, a Mediterranean diet (all olive oil, herbs, and lentils), a vegetarian diet, or a ketogenic diet (all lean protein and no carbohydrates)?
-Is spicy food good for you or not?
+With so many fad diets populating the Internet, sometimes it can feel confusing to know which foods are healthy and are not.
+Should your lifestyle incorporate a low-fat diet, a low-carb diet, a DASH diet, a Mediterranean diet (lots of olive oil, herbs, and lentils), a vegetarian diet, or a ketogenic diet (all lean protein and no carbohydrates)?
+Is spicy food good for you or bad?
 Should you prioritize weight loss or just eating nutrient-dense foods — and what's a healthy weight, anyway?
-How does caffeine actually impact hot flashes, insomnia, vaginal dryness, and irritability many women experience during menopause?
+How does caffeine actually impact the hot flashes, insomnia, vaginal dryness, and irritability many women experience during menopause?
 What are the side effects of estrogen hormone therapy if a diet and lifestyle changes don't help with perimenopause symptoms?
-These are just some of the questions menopausal women and perimenopausal women across the United States ask themselves when considering meal plans during the fog of hot flashes that make up the menopausal transition.

-Let’s take maintaining heart health as an example.
-Women of postmenopausal age have, on average, a higher risk factor for heart disease, like high blood pressure, than men of similar ages.
+Women of menopausal age have, on average, a higher risk factor for heart disease, like high blood pressure, than men of similar ages.
 One of the biggest dangers to women is coronary artery calcification (CAC).
-Coronary artery calcification is a cardiovascular disease in which calcium buildups along the arterial wall and restricts blood flow to and from the heart, resulting in heart strain and potentially leading to a heart attack or stroke.
+Coronary artery calcification is a cardiovascular disease in which calcium builds up along the arterial wall and restricts blood flow to and from the heart, resulting in heart strain and potentially leading to a heart attack or stroke.

-There is a necessary vitamin that can only be obtained from food to help combat CAC, vitamin K2.
 Vitamin K2 is a type of nutrient that helps reduce calcium deposits that get stuck to the arterial walls.
-It helps decrease calcium deposits that build up in blood vessels and directs them to the bones to be used in creating new bone tissues.
+It helps decrease calcium deposits that build up in blood vessels, and directs them to the bones to be used in creating new bone tissues.
 You can get vitamin K2 from a variety of green leafy vegetables, like kale and spinach, making them a cornerstone of a healthy diet that combats cardiovascular disease.
 In the absence of K2, there is no mechanism to remove calcium from blood vessels.

 For pre-menopausal and perimenopausal women who are considering pregnancy, diet can have some impact on fertility.
-Diets that are high in healthy fats, whole grains, fresh vegetables (think kale salad and broccoli or carrots), and fish (or Omega-3 fatty acids) have been associated with improved fertility rates in women and men.
-On the other hand, some foods like caffeine, alcohol, saturated fats or oils, and sweets have been associated with lower fertility rates.
+Diets that are high in healthy fats, whole grains, fresh vegetables, and fish (or Omega-3 fatty acids) have been associated with improved fertility rates in women and men.
+On the other hand, some foods like caffeine, alcohol, and saturated fats or oils have been associated with lower fertility rates.

 Maintaining a healthy diet before pregnancy is just as important as maintaining a healthy diet during pregnancy.
 If you want to help improve your chances of becoming pregnant, make sure to take care of your body first with a baseline balanced diet that draws on multiple food groups.

-There are many symptoms that can occur before, during, and after a menstrual period.
-Cramps, fatigue, bloating, headaches, nausea, mood swings, and more can all occur at different severities for different women.
-However, there are some things that women can do to help reduce the severity of the symptoms by implementing a diet plan.
+There are many symptoms that can occur before, during, and after a menstrual period, including cramps, fatigue, bloating, headaches, nausea, and mood swings.
+However, women may be able to help reduce the severity of the symptoms by implementing a diet plan.

-One of the key things to incorporate into your diet during your period is to drink enough water.
-Dehydration is one of the most common things to experience on a daily basis, especially during your menstrual period, although this is true throughout your menstrual cycle.
-In fact, many period headaches can be worsened by dehydration.
+One of the key things to incorporate into your diet during your period is enough water.
+Dehydration can worsen menstrual pain, including period headaches.
 Drinking water can help lower the intensity of headaches and reduce bloating caused by water retention.

-A healthy diet can help support menopausal symptom relief.
+A healthy diet can help support menopause symptom relief

 Eating foods high in lean protein can also help support muscle health and lower the risk of serious muscle mass loss.
 Poultry, seafood, and high-quality red meats can help support your body’s lean protein needs and help you improve building muscle mass through regular physical activity.
 If you maintain a vegetarian diet, make sure to eat plenty of eggs, fish, leafy greens (spinach and kale again), legumes, and whole grains to make up for the iron you would be getting from meats.
 Bear in mind that some foods that are common in a vegetarian diet, like soy or tofu, include a certain amount of estrogen which may impact hormone levels.
 Consuming foods rich in calcium and vitamin D can also help lower the risk of significant bone loss, which can lead to osteoporosis, especially for postmenopausal women.